taufik-nurrohman/minify/README.md

 Usage
 -----

-This converter can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/minify), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
+This library can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/minify), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
 Those of you who don’t use Composer should be able to include the `index.php` file directly into your application without any problems.